rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 Numeric Replies(List):
 - ERR_NEEDMOREPARAMS (461): Returned when no password is provided
 - ERR_ALREADYREGISTRED (462): Returned if PASS is sent after registration is complete
+- ERR_PASSWDMISMATCH (464): Returned to indicate a failed attempt at registering a connection for which a password was required and was either not given or incorrect.

 Numeric Replies(Full Description):